-What types of roofing (stormwater) material are acceptable?
+Types of roofing (stormwater) material are acceptable

-A roofing system may consist of various types of materials that are interest to ensure protection of the building.
+A roofing system may consist of various types of materials that are interconnected to ensure protection of the building.
 When considering the type of roofing material to use you must ensure the product and material selected is fit for purpose.